 And, if your family’s anything like mine, there’s always ample coleslaw.

 We’re bringing a twist to the classic coleslaw today with this Hawaiian coleslaw.

-While many traditional Hawaiian coleslaw recipes will have a creamy, mayo-based, sauce, our version is closer to your classic vinegar slaw than the cream-based version.
+While many traditional Hawaiian coleslaw recipes will have a creamy, mayo-based, sauce, our version skips the mayo and comes closer to your classic vinegar slaw than the creamy version.
 We’re calling it Hawaiian because the bright tropical flavors were inspired by the islands!

 Pineapple and Mandarin oranges give this dish sweetness, while soy sauce and a hint of liquid smoke bring the flavors of the Pacific.

 This take on Hawaiian Coleslaw uses no mayo.
 We're using a vinegar dressing and pineapples to create a slaw that is as colorful as the Hawaiian Islands!